How to swing an axe?

 Sharpening an Axe.

-A sharp axe will give you the best user experience and save you time and energy.
+A sharp axe will give you the best user experience and save time and energy.
 It also protects you from strain injuries resulting from using a blunt axe.

 So, ensure your axe is always sharp, especially when cutting hardwood.